Jia Mi

-Jia Mi (died 7 May 300), courtesy name Changyuan, originally named Han Mi, was a Chinese politician of the Jin dynasty (266–420).
+Jia Mi (died 7 May 300), courtesy name Changyuan, originally named Han Mi, was a Chinese politician of the Jin dynasty.
 He was the grandson of the Jin minister Jia Chong and nephew of Jin's de facto ruler between 291 and 300, Jia Nanfeng.
 Jia Mi was trusted with state affair by his aunt throughout her regency and wielded much influence over the Jin court.
 He was an extravagant minister, and under him, the Jin court became increasingly corrupted.
 Between 299 and 300, Jia Mi pushed his aunt for the removal and later execution of the Crown Prince, Sima Yu, a decision that would lead to the Jia clan's downfall.
-In 300, Jia Mi was killed during Sima Lun's coup d'état.
+In May 300, Jia Mi was killed during Sima Lun's coup d'état.

 Life

 Early life and background

 Han Mi was born in Xiangling County, Pingyang Commandery (平陽, roughly modern Linfen, Shanxi).
-He was the grandson of the powerful minister, Jia Chong, through his mother, Jia Wu, who was married to an official named Han Shou (韓壽).
-He was described as having a beautiful appearance.
-Jia Chong died in 282 without leaving a male heir.
+He was the grandson of the powerful minister, Jia Chong, through his mother, Jia Wu (260-300), who was married to an official named Han Shou (韓壽); Han Shou himself was a great-grandson of the Wei official Han Ji.
+Han Mi was described as having a beautiful appearance.
+Jia Chong died in May 282 without leaving a male heir.
 Because of this, Han Mi's grandmother, Guo Huai, decided to make Han Mi the adopted son of Chong's deceased eldest son and initial heir, Jia Limin (賈黎民).
 Han Mi thus changed his name to Jia Mi, and succeeded his grandfather's title of Duke of Lu.